|Remote Sensing for Coastal Management|

 Satellite-based sensors can detect subtle changes in ocean color.
 Changes in ocean color can be caused by varying amounts of chlorophyll, the photosynthetic pigment that is found in all plants, including phytoplankton.
 The satellite measures the light intensity reflected off the ocean's surface at several wavelengths.
 Algorithms are applied to the data to discriminate between changes in color caused by chlorophyll, sediments, and other substances in the water.

-Remote-sensing technologies are continually evolving and changing, and coastal managers are finding new ways to use this technology, including assessing water quality, land cover, and change, and in developing forecasts of harmful algal blooms and predicting the likelihood of where sea nettles (jellyfish) exist in the Bay.
+Remote-sensing technologies are continually evolving and changing, and coastal managers are finding new ways to use this technology, including assessing water quality, land cover, and change.